 What Are Microgreens, Anyway?

-Simply put, microgreens are the product of harvesting vegetables before they mature into full grown plants.
-At this stage in the growth process, the nutritional content of the plant is at its most concentrated- making microgreens up to forty times as beneficial as their “traditional” vegetable counterparts.
+Microgreens are the product of harvesting vegetables before they mature into full grown plants.
+At this stage in the growth process, the nutritional content of the plant is at its most concentrated- making microgreens up to forty times more beneficial than their the fully grown green or vegetable.

-It’s widely known that vegetables are a vital part of a healthy diet.
-Their vitamin content makes them essential, to assist your immune system in preventing disease.
+Vegetables are a vital part of a healthy diet.
+They assist your immune system in preventing disease.
 Here’s what you may not know: from harvest to preparation, vegetables run the risk of losing nutrients.
 Studies also show that cooking can decrease the vitamins in your vegetables by half, depending on the method used.
-That’s the part you can control - what happens before your vegetables get to grocery store is worse.

 Ensuring you buy only organic produce is a good solution to these dilemmas.
 Extending that to beyond produce, meaning organic crackers, bread, pasta and so on can make a great difference to your overall health.